jeremyschulman/slackapptk/README.md

 these widgets will be depreciated_

-# NOTE: Slack Client 2.9.1 Release Available
+# NOTE: For SlackClient <= 2.5

-If you are looking to develop on the Slack Client 2.9.1 release, please use the branch `dev_2_9_1`.
+If you are looking to develop on the Slack Client 2.5.0 release, please use the branch `v1`.

 # TLDR; See working example